OPTIMET/OPTIMET/README.md

 [![manual](https://img.shields.io/badge/manual-docx-yellow.svg)](manuals/manual.docx)
 [![manual](https://img.shields.io/badge/manual-pdf-yellow.svg)](manuals/manual.pdf)

-Optimet is a simulation of multiple-scattering of light on a distribution of homogeneous spherical nanoparticles embedded in a homogeneous medium.
+Optimet can be used for scattering analysis of light at fundamental and second-harmonic frequency on a distribution of homogeneous spherical or nonspherical nanoparticles embedded in a homogeneous medium.
 It can run in parallel on large clusters, using MPI.
 It accepts several linear-system solvers, including a direct solver from [Scalapack](http://www.netlib.org/scalapack/), and the iterative solvers from